THE GUARDIAN

 The Firesteel has a matching Cocobolo handle.

-The Sheath is British bushcraft style in 3.5mm veg tanned leather, double row, double stitched with firesteel loop.
+The Sheath is British Bushcraft style in 3.5mm veg tanned leather, double row, double stitched with Firesteel loop.
 Belt loop will take a 2" belt easily.

 This one above is destined for Mike in the USA...